The Phil Donahue Show: Donahue goes national (1970–1985)

 On September 14, 1970, The Phil Donahue Show expanded from a local program to national syndication.
 Avco Program Sales took over production of the show.
 The Phil Donahue Show began taping episodes on the road on January 13, 1971.
 It visited locations including Russia, Miami, Florida; Los Angeles, California; Atlanta, Georgia; Detroit, Michigan; Valley Forge, Pennsylvania; Fort Lauderdale, Florida; Cedar Rapids, Iowa; and the Ohio State Penitentiary in 1972.
 On April 29, 1974, the show moved to Chicago, where it was produced at the studios of independent station WGN-TV, and The Phil Donahue Show was renamed Donahue.
 On January 26, 1975, Phil Donahue celebrated his 1,000th episode of the show.
 By this time, Donahue had become a household name.
 Marlo Thomas first appeared on Donahue on January 22, 1977, to promote the film Thieves, in which she had a role.
 Her second appearance was on January 13, 1979, to commemorate the show's 2,000th episode.
 On that occasion, she presented Phil Donahue with a plaque honoring his achievement.
-On January 11, 1982, Phil Donahue hosted his 3,000th episode of "The Phil Donahue Show."
+On January 11, 1982, Phil Donahue hosted his 3,000th episode of The Phil Donahue Show.
 To commemorate the milestone, Marlo Thomas presented Donahue with a plaque.
 This was Marlo's third appearance on Donahue.
 She had previously appeared in 1977 and 1979.

+Novelist-philosopher Ayn Rand appeared on the show twice, airing on May 16, 1979 and April 29, 1980.

 On April 9, 1984, Donahue introduced viewers to hip-hop culture.
 This was the first time that breakdancing was featured on national television.
 The episode included a performance by the hip hop group UTFO.
 On September 15, 1985, Donahue and his program moved to New York City.
 They began taping at Studio 8-G at NBC Studios, located at 30 Rockefeller Plaza, which is the home of WNBC-TV, his New York affiliate.
 In anticipation of the move, a month-long series of commercials announced the move.
 Late-night talk show host David Letterman even devoted a portion of his national program to counting down the days to Donahue's move, using a huge calendar in his studio.
 On November 13, 1985, Phil Donahue hosted his 4,000th episode.
 To commemorate the occasion, Marlo Thomas, who had appeared on the show three previous times, presented Donahue with a plaque.